-There's a lot of conflicting information out there about what chickens should and should not eat.
+There's a lot of conflicting information about what chickens should and should not eat.

-The five foods here, though, are potentially killers for your chickens.
+Nevertheless, my research has shown that some foods are potentially killers for your chickens.

 Any beans you want to give your hens should be thoroughly cooked.
-Soaking alone is not enough, nor is cooking in a crockpot or slow cooker - they don't reach high enough temperatures to de-activate the phytohaemagglutinin.
+Soaking alone is not enough, nor is cooking in a crockpot or slow cooker.
+They don't reach high enough temperatures to de-activate the toxins.

-You should not use dried beans for sprouts either - seeds such as sprouted lentils are healthy and carry no risk of poisoning.
+You should not use dried beans for sprouting, either.
+Seeds such as sprouted lentils are healthy and carry no risk of poisoning.